 - inability to pass gas

-Small intestine disorders
+Small intestine disorder

 - severe pain that affects and prevents daily activity

 - pain that causes waking at night or stops someone in their tracks

 - pain accompanied by severe vomiting

 - pain resulting from an injury

 Bellybutton pain is not serious most of the time.
 However, it can be in some cases.
 Determining the cause can help a person manage it with appropriate treatments.

 Anyone experiencing very painful or unusual bellybutton pain should discuss it with a doctor.